Updated: Aug 14

-NBHC is honored to have Dr. Rammohan Rao facilitate monthly sessions on Good Living Practices, on the first Sunday of the month at 11 AM, starting Sunday, October 4.
+NBHC is honored to have Dr. Rammohan Rao facilitate monthly sessions on Good Living Practices, on the first Sunday of the month at 11 AM, starting Sunday, October 4, 2020.
 We (virtually) sat down with him to discuss his motivations, the cross section of Sanatana Dharma and modern science, and his goals for Good Living Practices (GLP).
-To stay up to date on future GLP sessions, please join the GLP WhatsApp group and check the NBHC website for updates.
-At the time of our sessions (11 AM on the first Sunday of the month), please join via the following: Zoom link.
+To stay up to date on future GLP sessions, please send an email to firstname.lastname@example.org (subject: Join GLP WhatsApp group) to join the GLP WhatsApp group and check the NBHC website for updates.
+Update: the 23-session series is now complete and available on the NBHC YouTube channel

 Dr. Rammohan Rao holds a PhD in Neuroscience and was a Research Associate Professor of Neuroscience at the Buck Institute for Research on Aging, Novato, CA. His research focused on age-associated neurodegenerative diseases with special emphasis on Alzheimer’s disease.
 Ram has over twenty years of research and teaching experience in neuroscience and has published more than fifty peer-reviewed papers in scientific journals including chapters in several textbooks.
 Ram is a NAMA Board Certified Ayurveda Practitioner (AP), a Registered Yoga Teacher (RYT) from Yoga Alliance and a member of the National Ayurvedic Medical Accreditation Council (NAMAC).
 He teaches Ayurveda and Yoga at the California College of Ayurveda.
 Ram has published several articles in major Yoga/Ayurveda magazines and has been a featured speaker in several national and international meetings and symposia on Yoga and Ayurveda.
 He is also the author of the best-selling book Good Living Practices: “The best from Ayurveda, Yoga and Modern Science For Achieving Optimal Health, Happiness and Longevity.”